victorlaerte/wedeploy.com/node/electric/src/pages/docs/data/filtering-data/index.md

 <h5 id="offset">offset</h5>

-You can choose how man results to skip in order to provide pagination.
+You can choose how many results to skip in order to provide pagination.

 ```javascript
 WeDeploy